-We currently are looking for graduate students to work on the ASOM Project.
+We currently are looking for graduate students and a postdoctoral researcher to work on the ASOM Project.
 Check Opportunities for details!

-We are a very interdisciplinary group of scientists using archeological and ecological techniques to provide new insights into whether climate and vegetation change in the semi-arid region of Dhofar, Oman, are coupled with pulses in human social behavior.
+We are an interdisciplinary group of scientists using archeological and ecological techniques to examine whether and how climate and vegetation change in the semi-arid region of Dhofar, Oman, are coupled with human territorial behavior.
 In particular, we hope to be able to reconstruct ancient environments alongside patterns of human settlements and mobility during the Bronze Age and Iron Age (last 6000 years).
-This information can help us to characterize the driving factors which led to the progressive degradation of pasture lands.
 We hope that this improved understanding of the coupled human-natural system in this region will lead to the development of sustainable management and rangeland practices in human environments.